zandeck/cardano-sl/docs/cardano-monads.rst

 The moral of this story is that, perhaps, explicit dictionaries are a bad design because it's very easy to misuse them.
 A good effect system should take care of things like this.
-(But perhaps I'm overegenralizing and it's only bad to unlift, whereas lifting is straightforward).
+(But perhaps it's an overegenralization and it's only bad to unlift, whereas lifting is straightforward).

 Future Plans